 Properly Identify the Aphid

 Aphid parasitoids like Aphidius colemani only attack a few aphid species; they are ‘host specific’.
 Other aphid predators, such as Chrysoperla (lacewing larvae) and Aphidoletes aphidimyza, have a broad host range, feeding on dozens of different aphid species.
-So, when using host specific parasitoids, like Aphidius it is critical that we match the species of aphid with the proper predator.
+So, when using host specific parasitoids like Aphidius it is critical that we match the species of aphid with the proper parasitoid.

 There are over 5,000 known species of aphid in the world.
 Fortunately, only a handful of species are currently known to feed on cannabis.
 As cultivation of this plant expands, the list of aphids attacking it will also continue to expand.

-• Head -The shape of the head in adult aphids is a key feature. • Cornicles/Siphunculi - Oftentimes referred to as the ‘tail-pipes’, the shape and color of the cornicles can be used to distinguish between species.
-They are used to excrete "alarm" pheromones • Antennae -The length of the antennae
+• Head -The shape of the head in adult aphids is a key feature. • Cornicles/Siphunculi - Oftentimes referred to as the ‘tail-pipes’, the shape and color of the cornicles can be used to distinguish between species. • Antennae -The length of the antennae relative to the body, and its shape can be an important factor.

 Aphids are built to survive, and their reproduction can be extremely complicated.